-- 1. The St Vincents

-Declaration of 1989

-identified the need to

-improve pregnancy

-outcomes for women with

-pre-existing diabetes so that

-they mirror those achieved

-in the non-diabetic

-population.
-Since then,

-no real progress has been

-made.

-- 2. The NICE Diabetes in Pregnancy guidance spans the period from pre-conception to post birth and as with all NICE guidance is thoroughly evidence based and will not disappoint those who enjoy controversy.

-- NICE has recognised that pregnancy planning in women with pre-existing diabetes is one of the most important aspects of their care.
+- 1. The St Vincent Declaration of 1989 identified the need to improve pregnancy outcomes for women with pre-existing diabetes so that they mirror those achieved in the non-diabetic population.
+Since then, no real progress has been made. - 2.
+NICE has recognised that pregnancy planning in women with pre-existing diabetes is one of the most important aspects of their - 3.
+Women from ethnic minorities face many challenges in their pursuit of health care: they are difficult to reach via mainstream channels